bpiyush/ml-engg-docs/data.md

 Note that this is only applicable to your own datasets - public datasets are almost always versioned already.

 [Data Version Control](https://dvc.org/) is a nice upcoming open-source tool for version control of experiments (combination of data and model).

+## Annotations

+* [Piegon](https://github.com/agermanidis/pigeon): open-source tool to annotation list of jobs in a notebook (usually best option for short-term self annotations)
+* Making a notebook interactive: [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) and [voila](https://voila.readthedocs.io/en/stable/using.html)
+* Flask-based interactive website can be used for internal annotation.
+* [Streamlit](https://streamlit.io/) also is a very handy option to create (mostly) static websites for data exploration and annotation.
+* For external annotation, lots of platforms exist with AWS MechTurk being the most popular for crowdsourced annotation.